4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Yes.
 Traditional dentures rest on your gums and may shift slightly as you talk.
 Removable dentures can create a lisp or make it hard to pronounce certain words.

-Implant dentures are more stable because they are secured to dental implants in your jawbone.
-This extra stability keeps the dentures from moving while you talk and makes speaking naturally easier.
+Implant dentures are more stable because they are secured to posts in your jawbone.
+The posts keep the dentures from moving while you talk and makes it naturally easier to speak.

 Can I sleep with implant dentures in my mouth?

 Implant dentures are much more secure than traditional ones.
 They’re less likely to cause discomfort or shift around when you wear them during sleep.
-You do not need to remove your dentures to soak them at night.
+You don’t need to remove your dentures to soak them at night.

 How much do dentures cost?

-The cost of your denture will depend on the denture type.
+The cost of your denture will depend on the type of denture.
 Because of the material and surgical costs, implant dentures cost more than removable options.
 You may also need pretreatments to prepare for implant placement.
-Dental insurance can cover part of restorative treatments like dentures.
+Dental insurance can cover part of restorative treatments.

 How long do dentures last?